FullScreenShenanigans/Documentation/Inputs.md

 DeviceLayr has its own input and trigger mappings in addition to the mappings for InputWritr.
 Connected devices are detected and registered with `checkNavigatorGamepads`.
 The inputs for gamepads are joystick tilts and button presses.
+If a trigger was activated by the user, `activateAllGamePadTriggers` calls the equivalent InputWritr event.
 Aliases for gamepad triggers are binary signals for whether an active change was made to the state of the gamepad (e.g. pressing a button as opposed to releasing).
-If a trigger was made to an axis or a button, `activateAllGamePadTriggers` calls the equivalent InputWritr event.

 More can be read about DeviceLayr on its [Readme](https://github.com/FullScreenShenanigans/DeviceLayr/blob/master/README.md).